cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   as the value.
 This can be applied to any package or classes.
 If the logger name is omitted, it will change the log level of ROOT.

-- To configure the log level of a program dynamically (such as a worker, flow, or service which is currently running), see the :ref:`Logging HTTP RESTful API
+- To configure the log level of a program dynamically |---| such as a flow, service, or worker which is currently running |---| see the :ref:`Logging HTTP RESTful API
   <http-restful-api-logging-changing-program-log-levels>`.

 **Note:** The :ref:`Logging HTTP RESTful API